MediaComem/comem-webdev/subjects/express/README.md

 * Modify the request/response and pass them along to the **next middleware** in the stack
 * **OR send the response** to the client and interrupt the stack

-This is an application of the **chain of responsibility** design pattern.
+This is an application of the [chain of responsibility][design-pattern-cor] design pattern.
 Each middleware decides whether to handle the request and stop the chain, or pass it along.

 #### Serving the index page